ktorio/ktor-documentation/topics/https-redirect.md

 ```

 In this case, you can also have a separate test that calls `mymodule` instead of `mymoduleForTesting` to verify
-that the `HttpsRedirect` plugin is installed and other things that you are not doing in tests.
+that the `%plugin_name%` plugin is installed and other things that you are not doing in tests.

 ### I get an infinite redirect when using this plugin